NICHD-BSPC/training/source/conda.rst

 Conda
 =====

-Conda is a means of installing software packages in a separate environment that is isolated from the rest of the system.
+Conda helps install and manage software packages in a separate environment that is isolated from the rest of the system.
 You install conda once, and from there you use use conda to install lots of other software, without needing root access.
 Typically, you will be creating an environment for each project.
 That